 Full Taxation: The Single Tax Emperor's New Clothes

-Ruth Mason has recently argued that the OECD Base Erosion and Profit Shifting project (BEPS) reflects and effectuates what she identifies as full taxation, a new international norm that suggests that all of a company’s income should be taxed in places where it has real business activities, representing the modern downside departure of single taxation.
-This article builds upon Mason’s work and argues that although rhetorically attractive, full taxation is still conceptually inconsistent, particularly because it is incapable to provide any hints as regards where and who should finally be taxed.
-Most notably, the concept also adopts an over-inclusive and instrumental approach, whose purpose appears to be no other than legitimizing what Mason denominates ‘fiscal fail-safe’ rules, that is, provisions under which if one country does not impose taxation, another country automatically pulls the trigger and does it, ultimately reinforcing the unpalatable idea of taxing just for the sake of taxing.
+It has recently been argued in the international tax literature that the OECD Base Erosion and Profit Shifting project (BEPS) reflects and effectuates full taxation, namely an international norm that would suggest that all of a company’s income should be taxed in places where it has real business activities, representing a modern approach to the single-taxation paradigm.
+This article builds upon the concept of full taxation and argues that although rhetorically attractive, the concept is still conceptually inconsistent, particularly because it is incapable of providing any hints as regards where and who should finally be taxed.
+Moreover, it adopts an overinclusive and instrumental approach, the purpose of which appears to be only to legitimatise the use of coordinated provisions whose rationale attend exclusively to avoid the complete absence of taxation in cross-border transactions.
+This approach, innocuous at first sight, suggests however the unprincipled purpose of taxation just for the sake of taxation, putting at risk countries wishing to attract real economic activities and stigmatising the outcome of double non-taxation in a permanent way.

 Keywords: full taxation; non-taxation; double taxation; double non taxation; single taxation